Skip navigation

 REVO gasket scan

-Sweep scan - flat plane
+Sweep scan - surface

 REVO sweepscan flat plane

-Sweep scan - curved surface
+Sweep scan - edge

 REVO sweepscan curved plane

-The REVO drive system adapts to the changing surface shape by control the contact pressure of the stylus during a sweeping action.
+The REVO drive system adapts to the changing surface shape by controlling the contact pressure of the stylus during a sweeping action.
 The CMM drives in a uniform direction to minimize the inherent inaccuracies of the CMM structure.
 This results in the ability to provide surface following while capturing large data point sets and is particularly suited to the measurement of airfoil surfaces.